325 Van Vleck Hall

 I used to live in Princeton, NJ; a popular feature of my old web page was How to Eat Dinner in Princeton.
 Warning: this page is accurate only up to August 2005.

-My current graduate students, roughly in order of how soon you can hire them: Asvin G, Yu Fu, Di Chen, Sun Woo Park, Hyun Jong Kim, and Will Hardt, If you are considering joining this learned crew, you should read this page.
+My current graduate students, roughly in order of how soon you can hire them: John Yin, Di Chen, Sun Woo Park, Hyun Jong Kim, Ivan Aidun, and Karan Srivastava, If you are considering joining this learned crew, you should read this page.

 My former graduate students: